Matt-J-Jones/CV/README.md

 | **Bruno** | A physical computing project exploring anthropomorphism | C++, Arduino, Physical Computing | [Project Page](https://mttjns.co.uk/Bruno) |
 | **Self Portrait** | A creative computing project about the relationship between the artist and their art | C++, OpenFrameworks | [Project Page](https://mttjns.co.uk/SelfPortrait) |

-## Work Experience

-- **Engineering Control Supplies Ltd** (April 2019 to March 2023)
-  - _Project Manager_
-    - Worked in a Waterfall manufacturing / fabrication project environment.
-    - Managed end-to-end project lifecycle, from project quoting to delivery.
-    - Developed and reviewed project plans and schedules, forecasting and reporting on future and ongoing projects.
-    - Worked closely with cross-functional teams, vendors and stakeholders to ensure project success.
-- **Russell Cawberry Ltd** (June 2017 to March 2019)
-  - _CAD & Planning Coordinator_
-    - Produced accurate 2D CAD drawings according to project requirements.
-    - Maintained drawing version control, ensuring all project stakeholders have access to the most up-to-date drawings.
-- **Special Projects Ltd** (January 2014 to June 2017)
-  - _Design Project Manager_
-    - Led pre-works procurement, including bid preparation and submission, and managing project budgets.
-    - Managed a small, multi-disciplinary team of designers, engineers, and contractors.
-    - Attended project briefings, ensuring the project team is fully informed of project requirements and timelines.

-## Skills

-- #### People Management
-  * As a Project Manager, I have honed my skills in leading teams and fostering a collaborative work environment under both Agile and Waterfall methodologies.
-I have experience in managing diverse teams, delegating tasks, and ensuring everyone is working effectively towards a common goal.
-Through my approachable leadership style, I have cultivated an environment of trust and open communication, resulting in successful project outcomes.

-- #### Project Planning
-  * I excel in project planning and management, having developed and executed multiple project plans throughout my career.
-With a strong understanding of project management methodologies, I am skilled in setting realistic timelines and ensuring that projects are completed on schedule.
-I have experience in identifying and mitigating potential risks to the project and keeping stakeholders informed and involved throughout the process.

-- #### Attention to Detail
-  * My attention to detail is an essential skill that allows me to monitor project progress effectively, identify issues early, and address them in a timely manner.
-I am skilled in tracking multiple project variables, ensuring that all project components are working together cohesively.
-I am proactive in anticipating potential problems and have a keen eye for detail that ensures every project is completed to the highest standards.

-- #### Communication
-  * Effective communication is a critical component of project management, and I excel in this area.
-I am skilled in communicating with stakeholders, team members, and customers, ensuring that everyone has a clear understanding of project goals, timelines, and requirements.
-My approachable nature and active listening skills allow me to build strong relationships with stakeholders, promoting open communication and ensuring project success.

 ## Education

 #### **Makers Academy (March 2023 to June 2023)**